 What you can do next to move prospects down the funnel is segment them on the basis of their interest in your solutions and then start sending them curated content on that particular niche or industry.
 This allows you to target your prospects more precisely.
 You can also introduce a section of gated content that is specifically meant for prospects who are ready to convert.

 Oftentimes, prospects become cold and stop reacting in any way to your emails.
 You may also find that a particular lead that was deemed unfit for your business is now a good fit.

 In such cases, re-engagement campaigns can help you get out of the throes.
 Using a more direct approach helps convince inactive prospects.

 Basically, you need to nudge them a bit and see if they are still interested in your services.
 Offering them a free trial or some other such activity can be of use here.

-The world may keep telling you to be strong and ruthless to get your way, but it isn’t really the case in the digital marketing world.
-If you are hoping to be on good terms with your clients or prospects or leads, you have to be polite to them.
+The world may keep telling you to be strong and ruthless to get your way, but this isn’t really the case in the digital marketing world.
+If you are hoping to be on good terms with your client’s prospects or leads, you have to be polite to them.

 Leverage your thank you emails in different situations- for example, when someone signs up for your service when someone attends an event when you cross significant milestones.